 Here, you can determine the start and end times, break duration, and leave deduction.

-Whether the employee is applying for sick days missed in the recent past, or a last minute request in the near future, Deputy will notify you of the scheduled shifts on the request.
+Whether the employee is applying for sick leave due to shifts missed in the recent past, or a last-minute request in the near future, Deputy will notify you of the scheduled shifts on the request.

 Timesheets and Pay

 If the leave is in the future and is approved, timesheets will automatically generate at the start time of the first day of the request, and continue as each day of the request passes.

 If the leave is in the past for a shift that was scheduled but not worked then a timesheet will be created when the leave is approved.